camunda/camunda-docs/docs/components/modeler/bpmn/message-events/message-events.md

 When a process is deployed, it creates a message subscription for each message start event.
 Message subscriptions of the previous version of the process (based on the BPMN process id) are closed.

+### Message correlation

-- When the message subscription is created, a message can be correlated to the start event if the message name matches.
+When the message subscription is created, a message can be correlated to the start event if the message name matches.
 On correlating the message, a new process instance is created and the corresponding message start event is activated.

-- Messages are **not** correlated if they were published before the process was deployed or if a new version of the process is deployed without a proper start event.
+Messages are **not** correlated if they were published before the process was deployed or if a new version of the process is deployed without a proper start event.

 The `correlationKey` of a published message can be used to control the process instance creation.